Clair du Boulay

 Clair Evelyn Houssemayne du Boulay is a retired British professor and expert in pathology and medical education.
 She was the Vice-President of the Royal College of Pathologists from 2002 to 2005.

 Career

-Professor du Boulay practised as a consultant pathologist specialising in gastrointestinal pathology and soft tissue sarcomas at the University of Southampton.
+Du Boulay practised as a consultant pathologist specialising in gastrointestinal pathology and soft tissue sarcomas at the University of Southampton.

 Following her clinical work she became involved in medical education and was appointed Postgraduate Dean at the Wessex Deanery, where she managed the training and education of healthcare professionals in more than fifty NHS Trusts across the south of England.

 She was Vice-President of the Royal College of Pathologists from 2002 to 2005.

 Awards and honours

 She was a fellow of the Royal College of Pathologists.

 She was awarded an Officer of the Order of the British Empire in the 2008 New Year Honours for services to medicine.

 Publications

-Professor du Boulay is the author and co-author of multiple peer-reviewed journal articles and books including:
+Cu Boulay is the author and co-author of multiple peer-reviewed journal articles and books including: